-We are now accepting nominations for the 2017 Honorary Chairs!
+We are now accepting nominations to honor refugee community leaders!

-Have you met our previous Honorary Chairs?
-They are extraordinary individuals who have contributed to Minnesota’s various communities in unique and significant ways.
+Have you met our previous honorees?
+They are extraordinary individuals who have contributed to Minnesota’s various communities in unique and significant ways

 “Poor people are not poor in spirit or poor in community.” – 2014 Bush Fellow, UMN OLPD PhD Candidate, and TCWRD Honorary Chair Jamal Adam, who lived 7 years in a refugee camp.